tejaskumar08/playwright-automation-framework/README.md

     - To add more...

 - Added Page Object Model for framework
 - Added Assetions
 - Added storageState function to store and use login session info
 - Added dotenv library and using it for reading login credentials
+- Added Node Environment variables
+- Added Encryption and Decryption, this can be utilized with providing SALT value in NODE environment variable

 - Next features to be implemented:
-    - Encryption,
+    - Encryption, Decryption - DONE✅
     - Logging,
     - Data driven using JSON/CSV/For-loop
     - Faker library for test data